lvash/Ecological_Genomics/Online_Notebook.md

 	+ Many derive broad biological conclusions from data with little/no biological replication
 + Study designs prioritize sequencing depth over replication, so fail to capitalize on the power of RNA-seq technology for DE inference
 + Wide dynamic range makes RNA-seq data potentially very noisy
-	+ Possion counting error - uncertainty inherent in any count-based measurement
+	+ Poisson counting error - uncertainty inherent in any count-based measurement
-	+ Non-Poisson technical variance
+	+ Non-Poisson technical variance (ex: sample collection, storage, processing, RNA quality, flow cell and lane effects during Illumina sequencing)
-	+ Biological variance
+	+ Biological variance - natural variation in gene expression measurements due to environmental or genetic differences (represents greatest source of within-group variance)
++ Power equation in RNA-seq influenced by sample size, depth, choice of Type 1 error rate, expression landscape, bio/tech variation
+	+ Inherent power bias in RNA-seq towards longer transcripts and transcripts with higher expression (see Activity)
+	+ Acceptable power >80%

 Rules of thumb:
 1. Sequence more replicates rather than increasing read depth
 2. Sequence each sample to a depth that ensures the majority of transcripts are covered by >10 reads
 3. Sequence at least 3 biological replicates per condition, more when biological variance is high and/or when the research question inclues small expression differences
 4. Conduct a pilot sequencing experiment

+There are a few software tools that can evaluate statistical power and calculate appropriate sample sizes and depths for DE experiments
+Take into account research question (exceptions):
++ Rare transcripts
++ Subtle fold changes
++ Isoform-level analysis
++ De novo transcriptome assembly required

 ### Interactive ideas:
 Replication comparison in R?